mswiseman/Moon/_posts/2012-05-22-readability-post.md

 -------------------------------------
 <img src="https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/Screen%20Shot%202021-01-12%20at%205.11.35%20PM.png" width=300 align=center>

 I found little or erroraneous information when I went looking for the research topics we cover in the [Gent Lab](https://gentlab.github.io).
-So, I've taken to correcting these errors and have started expanding on some of our more obscure research.
+So, I made some corrections and have expanded on some articles.
 I have more to do; however, as I have always said about writing, it's best to start by just putting words down and then build from there.

 Make some Wikipedia pages and go promote your science!
 -----------